LukePappa/Ourism/synthesis.md

-Everything present at the inception of the universe is subject to a world-branch wherein it comes to recognize divine love as the only reality.
+Everything present at the inception of the universe is subject to a world-branch wherein it comes to recognize divine love of God as the only reality.
+This reality may be abstracted as qualia, qualia then as physics, physics as mathematics, and mathematics as logic.